elli95/Portfolio-Webpage/README.md

 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+If you encounters any issues feel free to post a new post on the issues tab.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->